izhengfan/Utils/README.md

 }
 ```

-If the execution use more time than the time limit set by FPS, `Rate` just set the current moment as the timing beginning point.
+If the execution in one loop use more time than the time limit set by FPS, `Rate` just set the current moment as the timing beginning point.

 Refer to `test.cpp` for the usage.
 Test it like: